mendix/docs/content/en/docs/developerportal/project-management/stories.md

 ---

 {{% alert color="warning" %}}
-Mendix recommends you [migrate your stories to Epics](](/developerportal/project-management/epics/planning/#data-migration) ) as soon as possible, because [Stories](/developerportal/project-management/stories/) will be officially sunset and become unavailable on October 1, 2023.
-For apps that were still using Stories, Epics will become the default project management tool.
-After October 1, 2023, you can still migrate stories to Epics.
+Mendix recommends you [migrate your stories to Epics](/developerportal/project-management/epics/planning/#data-migration ) as soon as possible, because [Stories](/developerportal/project-management/stories/) will be officially retired on October 1, 2023.
+For apps that were still using Stories, Epics will automatically become the default project management tool.
+However, you can still migrate stories to Epics after October 1, 2023.

 We will delete all data from Stories starting October 1, 2024.
 We strongly urge you to [download your work](/developerportal/collaborate/general-settings/#story-archive) before that date.
 {{% /alert %}}